Keisuke Honda: Portimonense

 On 4 February 2021, Honda announced that he had reached an agreement with Primeira Liga club Portimonense.
 The signing was officially confirmed two days later, with Honda joining the Portuguese side on a six-month deal with the option for a one-year extension.
 The deal, however, broke down after Portmonense was unable to register him in the league, as a LPFP ruling required free agent players to be at least three months in that status in order to be registered outside of the transfer window period; Honda had spent less than two months out of contract.
 He parted ways with the club amicably on 11 February.

 Neftçi

 On 15 March 2021, Honda joined Azerbaijan Premier League club Neftçi PFK on a deal until the end of the season.
-At the end of the season, Keisuke Honda won Azerbaijan Premier League title with Neftçi.
+He scored his first goal for the club on 3 May in a 3–0 win over Keshla.
+Honda then scored in the next match on 8 May in a 4–0 win over Sabail.
+At the end of the season, Honda won 2020–21 Azerbaijan Premier League title with Neftçi.
 On 16 June 2021, Neftçi confirmed that Honda had left the club after the expiration of his contract, during which he scored twice in seven games for the club.

 Sūduva

-On 14 September 2021, Honda joined Lithuanian A Lyga club Sūduva on a deal until 31 December 2021.
+On 14 September 2021, Honda joined Lithuanian A Lyga club Sūduva for the remaining 2021 season until 31 December 2021.
+He scored on his official debut for the club on 26 September in a 4–0 win over Banga Gargždai.

-Paro FC
+Paro

-Following a two-and-a-half-year break and taking on managerial duties, Bhutan Premier League side Paro FC announced Honda's return to professional football on 29 July 2024.
-He initially joined Paro on a one-match contract to play in the AFC Challenge League play-off against Church Boys United.
+Following a two-and-a-half-year break and taking on managerial duties, Bhutan Premier League side Paro announced Honda's return to professional football on 29 July 2024.
+He initially joined Paro on a one-match contract to play in the AFC Challenge League qualfying play-off against Church Boys United but ended up playing in the Bhutan Premier League against Tsirang in a 2–1 win on 8 August.
+He later captain the side in the AFC Challenge League qualfying play-off helping his team to a 2–1 win victory which saw his team qualified to the group stage campaign.

+FC Jurong

+On 10 April 2026, Singapore Premier League club FC Jurong announced that Honda will be joining the club for the upcoming 2026–27 season.